JamesTurnerGit/CV/README.md

 Helped two teams transition from a scrum methodology to a Kanban approach.
 #### QA Engineer Oct 2017 — Apr 2018
-Wrote several testing packages from scratch, including one that was able to do front-end and interaction testing on Power BI, and another that was able to parse report outputs in a convenient and straightforward way.
+Wrote several testing packages from scratch, including one that was able to do front-end and interaction testing on Power BI, and another that was able to parse report outputs in a convenient and straightforward way by providing a way to compare an OpenXML object with a gerkin table.

 Worked on the testing project for the main product, renovating and refactoring large sections and improving performance and ease of use while driving upskilling for the QA team.